 An International Master’s degree

-The Centre for Breton and Celtic Research (University of Western Brittany, Brest) is pleased to announce the second year of its two-year, European-Union certified Master’s degree course entitled “Celtic languages and Cultures in Contact”.
+The Centre for Breton and Celtic Research (University of Western Brittany, Brest) is pleased to present its two-year, European-Union certified Master’s degree course entitled “Celtic languages and Cultures in Contact”.

 Celtic languages and cultures in contact

-The Centre for Breton and Celtic Research (University of Western Brittany, Brest) is pleased to announce the creation of a new, two-year, European-Union certified Master’s degree course entitled “Celtic languages and Cultures in Contact”.
+The CRBC, Centre for Breton and Celtic Research (University of Western Brittany, Brest) offers a two-year, European-Union certified Master’s degree course entitled “Celtic languages and Cultures in Contact”.

-Located in the heart of Breton-speaking Brittany, Finistère (Penn ar Bed in Breton, meaning literally the “end of the world”), the University of Western Brittany, Brest, is situated in one of the most beautiful regions of France.
-Furthermore, Brest is a little more than three hours from Rennes and Nantes and four and a half hours by TGV (i.e. high-speed train) from Paris and six hours by ferry from Devon, England.
+Located in Brest, Finistère ("Penn ar Bed in Breton, meaning literally the “end of the world”), the University of Western Brittany is situated in one of the most attractive regions in France.
+Furthermore, Brest is a couple of hours away from Rennes and Nantes, less than four hours from Paris by train and six hours by ferry from Devon, England.

 An International Master’s degree

-Thanks to our partnerships with the University of Ulster (Coleraine), the University College Dublin and the University of Aberystwyth in Wales, this Master’s degree programme is one of a few in the world to offer students the possibility of learning all of the Celtic languages, medieval or modern.
+Thanks to our partnerships with the University of Ulster (Coleraine), University College Dublin and Aberystwyth University (Wales), this Master’s degree programme is one of a few in the world to offer students the possibility of learning most of the Celtic languages, medieval or modern.
+These languages will be studied over three semesters.

-The fourth and final semester will be dedicated to the specialized study of one of the medieval or modern Celtic languages in a partner institution in Ireland, Wales or Scotland.
-Students from outside of France who prefer to concentrate on Breton have the choice of remaining in Brittany to perfect their linguistic skills and delve more deeply into the local culture.
+For the fourth and final semester students may choose to specialize in one of the medieval or modern Celtic languages and spend a semester abroad to do so.
+Students who prefer to concentrate on Breton have the choice of remaining in Brittany to perfect their linguistic skills and delve more deeply into the local culture.

-Students registering for this MA have the choice of following one of two options: “Medieval Celtic Worlds” or “Modern Celtic Worlds”.
-As the title implies, the first option focusses on the study of the medieval Celtic languages (Old Irish, Middle Welsh, Middle Breton/Cornish) as well as their respective literatures and cultures.
-Medieval Latin is on offer as well.
-Old French texts (studied in the original language) relating to the Arthurian Cycle and the Matter of Britain more generally are taught by CRBC specialists.
+Students registering for this Master’s have the choice of following one of two strands: “Medieval Celtic Worlds” or “Modern Celtic Worlds”.
+As the title implies, the first strand focuses on the study of medieval Celtic languages (Old Irish, Middle Welsh, Middle Breton) as well as their respective literatures and cultures.
+Medieval Latin and Old French are also on offer.
+Old French texts (in the original language) relating to the Arthurian Cycle and the Matter of Britain more generally are taught by specialists.

-The focus of the second option is on the modern Celtic languages (Irish/Scottish Gaelic, Welsh and Breton), their literatures and cultures.
-It is a little known fact is that Brittany, along with Wales, has the greatest number of native speakers (over 200,000), of any of the living Celtic languages.
-A large spectrum of subjects ranging from ethnology, Celtic oral traditions as well as sociolinguistics and dialectology are on offer to those registering for this strand.
+The focus of the second strand is on the modern Celtic languages (Irish, Welsh and Breton), their literatures and cultures.
+A little known fact is that Brittany, along with Wales, has the greatest number of native speakers (with over 200,000) of any of the living Celtic languages.
+A large spectrum of subjects ranging from ethnology, Celtic oral traditions to sociolinguistics and dialectology are on offer to those registering for this strand.

 Common core curriculum